SchlossLab/mikropml-snakemake-workflow/README.md

     - `ncores`: the number of cores to use for preprocessing and for each `mikropml::run_ml()` call.
 Do not exceed the number of cores you have available.
     - `nseeds`: the number of different random seeds to use for training models with `mikropml::run_ml()`.

+    The default config file is suitable
+    for initial testing, but we recommend using more seeds and cores if available.
+    A more robust configuration is provided in [`config/config_robust.yml`](config/config_robust.yml).

 1. Do a dry run to make sure the snakemake workflow is valid.
     ``` sh
     snakemake -n